 Fibrelite’s HS-20 load rated composite trench covers have been selected by one of the nation’s largest metropolitan electrical utilities for a high-profile rebuild of a 345 kV bulk power substation.Read More

 In 2017, in conjunction with an effort to automate their water meter collection services, this water company contacted Fibrelite about the possibility of installing automatic water meter readers in or beneath a composite cover.
 The water company uses the SmartPoint 520M module (a Sensus product) to collect water meter usage data and transmit it to an aboveground receiver allowing for remote, real-time data collection (rather than collecting this information manually).

 Fibrelite’s composite access covers are lightweight, durable and very strong.
-Every Fibrelite cover is manufactured using high-technology resin transfer molding production methods to create a highly engineered, monolithic composite product.
-Even with the 6” diameter molded antenna opening in the center of the cover, the Fibrelite manhole cover still allows for heavy vehicle trafficking across its surface.
+Every Fibrelite cover is manufactured using high-technology resin transfer molding moulding production methods to create a highly engineered, monolithic composite product.
+Even with the 6” diameter molded moulded antenna opening in the centre of the cover, the Fibrelite manhole cover still allows for heavy vehicle trafficking across its surface.

 Following a successful 6-month trial project during the winter of 2017-18, this water company will now be replacing over a hundred existing manholes with Fibrelite’s “embedded antenna” composite covers.